The Beginners Guide To Pour Over Coffee

 If you’ve written down the ratio, here’s how to get closer to your ideal taste:

-Want a richer flavor?
+Want a richer flavour?
 Use more coffee.
 Want a sweeter brew?
 Use less coffee.

 You should have the perfect cup after a few tries.